padmapriya114/db/First.md

 ORDER BY column, … ASC/DESC
 LIMIT num_limit OFFSET num_offset;
 ```
-######Explanation
-Like the INNER JOIN these three new joins have to specify which column to join the data on.<br>
-When joining table A to table B, a LEFT JOIN simply includes rows from A regardless of whether a matching row is found in B. The RIGHT JOIN is the same, but reversed, keeping rows in B regardless of whether a match is found in A. Finally, a FULL JOIN simply means that rows from both tables are kept, regardless of whether a matching row exists in the other table.<br>
 ---
 ### NULL
 An alternative to NULL values in your database is to have data-type appropriate default values, like 0 for numerical data, empty strings for text data, etc. But if your database needs to store incomplete data, then NULL values can be appropriate if the default values will skew later analysis (for example, when taking averages of numerical data).<br>
 ### NOTNULL
 Sometimes, it's also not possible to avoid NULL values, as we saw in the last lesson when outer-joining two tables with asymmetric data.
 In these cases, you can test a column for NULL values in a WHERE clause by using either the IS NULL or IS NOT NULL constraint.<br>
----

 ##### SYNTAX
 ```
 SELECT column, another_column, …